SebKuzminsky/MazakVQC1540/Bøn-README.md

 We're powering the 5V Mesa boards using a stand-alone ATX power supply.
 This power supply's Ground is connected to 0G/G24.
 The power supply also provides the +12/-12 VDC for the resolvers.
+FIXME: The eventual final controller will likely run the LinuxCNC control computer off this same power supply.

 ## Servos